 Given the potential complexity of LUTS these need careful evaluation with history, examination, urinalysis, renal function, questionnaires, bladder diaries, PSA, imaging studies, flow studies, videourodynamics, cystoscopy.

-As one can appreciate LUTS has quite a complex group of symptoms and therefore the management can differ depending on what is considered to be the main cause in each patient.
+As one can appreciate LUTS have quite a complex etiology and therefore the management can differ depending on what is considered to be the main cause in each patient.

 The main approaches in the management of LUTS include: